Owner and chef, Agathe Patisserie

 Matteo is passionate about his Sicilian and Southern Italian heritage being a first generation Australian and grandson of one of Melbourne’s first pastry chefs.
 Following 11 years at Grossi Florentino, developing his culinary skills Matteo is now the proud owner and Head Chef of his own restaurant, Mr Ottorino named after his Nonno.
 His philosophy is to combine his culinary expertise and ‘break the mould’ of stereotyped pasta and pizza menus by pointing the spotlight on a variety of inherited traditional family recipes from villages across Southern Italy.

-Nicky Riemer is regarded as one of Australia’s leading chefs and is now the proud Co-owner and Head Chef of Union Dining in Richmond.
-After heading numerous kitchens including Langton’s and The Melbourne Wine Room, Union Dining has allowed Nicky to share her incredible skill and flair, offering a menu of provincial European cuisine with contemporary Melbourne class.
+Nicky Riemer is regarded as one of Australia’s leading chefs.
+After heading numerous kitchens including Langton’s, The Melbourne Wine Room and Union Dining which she successfully ran for six years, Nicky is now Head Chef at Bellota Wine Bar in South Melbourne where she shares her incredible skill and flair offering menus with contemporary Melbourne class.

 Owner/Culinary Teacher, My Greek Kitchen Cooking School

 Greek Cypriot born, Niki is the founder of My Greek Kitchen Cooking School.
 She was born into a family of passionate cooks who cherish the importance of traditional food and strive to keep it alive.
 Her classes revolve around what is known as the Mediterranean Diet today.
 She has a passion to share her food knowledge and skills and believes that anyone can learn new and easy dishes to cook in their own home kitchens.